 What You Want to Know

 These are the trip questions we field most frequently.
-This list is just a start, but I’ll add to it over the next few days and regularly after that.
 If you have a question that isn’t answered here, please leave it in the comment section or shoot me an email

 Where did you purchase the rig?